 will remain etched in our minds forever.

-With the excitement of Marion fading away as we travelled northward towards Durban, who could have predicted the sighting of a critically endangered Tristan Albatross?
-We had the good fortune to have been part of a small group of flockers at the stern of the vessel when the Tristan Albatross made a dramatic and spectacular appearance.
+With Marion’s excitement fading as we travelled northward towards Durban, who could have predicted the sighting of a critically endangered Tristan Albatross?
+We had the good fortune to be part of a small group of flockers at the vessel’s stern when the Tristan Albatross made a dramatic and spectacular appearance.

-We didn’t know it was a Tristan Albatross at the time, but Adam Riley, who guided this Flock, made the call.
-It wasn’t long before the announcement was made over the ship’s intercom of this rare sighting.
+We didn’t know it was a Tristan Albatross then, but Adam Riley, who guided this Flock, made the call.
+It wasn’t long before this rare sighting was announced over the ship’s intercom.

 We shared this memorable moment and celebrated our joy of this incredible find.
 Commemorating this moment with Peter and Johnathan Rossouw from Apex Expeditions, I have to rank this experience as the highlight of my birding career and a climax of the Flock to Marion Expedition.